Vikms95/js-top-battleship/_planning/structure.md

     - Start while loop
         - Player 1 clicks on DOM
         - Player 1 receives DOM event
-        - Player 1 sends coords to player 2 receiveAttackFromPlayer
+        - Player 1 sends coords to Game
+        - Game sends coords to Player 2
-        - Attack is received by player 2
+        - Attack is received by player 2 receiveAttackFromPlayer
         - Update state (enemy boardgrid and boardships)
         - Send values from boardgrid to DOM
         - Check if enemy lost (isPlayerDefeated)